alexandraveres7/DuDe-Relations-Plugin/README.md

 Go to the root directory of this project and run the command below:

 `$ python3 dude_relations_plugin.py result.json <absolute path to folder you wish to analyse>`

+**You will see the results in the result.json file.**

+<h4 >Docker</h4>

+You can also get this project as a Docker container from [DockerHub](https://hub.docker.com/r/alexandraveres7/dude-relations)

+`$docker run -v <path to folder you want to create relations for>:/ale -v <path to folder you wish to see results in/result.json>:/dude-relations/result.json dude-relations-plugin`

 <h2 >Contributing</h2>
 We are not open to new contributors.